arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

-Akin to `set-mark-command (C-SPC)` to store a position in a mark, and its alternative `C-u C-SPC` to pull it back &mdash; as we saw in [Mark Ring](/emacs-mark-ring) &mdash; you might expect 2 equivalent functions for registers also must exist.
+Akin to `set-mark-command (C-SPC)` to store a position in a mark, and its alternative `C-u C-SPC` to pull it back &mdash; as we saw in [Mark Ring](/emacs-mark-ring) &mdash; you might expect 2 equivalent functions for registers.
 And you are right:

 | Command                         | Functionality                        |
 |---------------------------------|--------------------------------------|